Bibhutibhushan Bandyopadhyay: Critical reception

 Amit Chaudhuri has translated a few excerpts from the novel for inclusion in the anthology, The Picador Book of Modern Indian Literature.
 In his introduction to these excerpts, Chaudhuri wrote, "Unique for its tenderness and poetry ...
 Pather Panchali rejects both nineteenth-century realism and social realism (the social milieu described in it would have logically lent itself to the latter) for an inquiry into perception and memory."
 The complete text of Aparajito has been translated into English by Gopa Majumdar.
 The novel Aranyak has been translated into English in January 2017 by Suchismita Banerjee Rai, and it has been published by Mitra and Ghosh Publishers based in Kolkata.
+His novels Ashani Sanket and Ichhamati have been translated into English respectively as Distant Thunder and Ichhamoti by Chhanda Chattopadhyay Bewtra and published by Parabaas.

 Martin Seymour-Smith, in his Guide to Modern World Literature (1973), describes Bandyopadhyay (he uses the form Banerji) as "perhaps the best of all modern Indian novelists", going on to write that, "probably nothing in twentieth-century Indian literature, in prose or poetry, comes to the level of Pather Panchali".
 He was posthumously awarded the Rabindra Puraskar in 1951, a literary award in West Bengal, for his novel Ichhamati.

 Death

 Bandopadhyay died on 1 November 1950, in Ghatshila.
 The cause of death was identified as a heart attack.
-His house in Ghatshila, named Gouri Kunj after his wife has been preserved by the Jharkhand State Government.
+His house in Ghatshila, named Gouri Kunj after his wife has been preserved by the Government of Jharkhand.